 What is special education?

-Special education (nicknamed special ed or SPED) means specialized teaching and related services to help children with disabilities or special needs make progress in school.
+Special education (nicknamed special ed or SPED) means specialized teaching and related services to help children with disabilities make progress in school.
 Related services are things like speech therapy, occupational therapy, or counseling.
 See a 1-minute video on Special Education.

 To qualify for special education, a child must have a disability that affects their ability to learn in school.
 This could be a developmental disability like autism or sensory processing disorder, a learning disability like dyslexia or dysgraphia, or a physical disability like being blind or Deaf.
 Learn exactly who should qualify.

+Why is special education important?
 The whole point is to give children with disabilities extra support so they can learn in school like everyone else.
-If a child’s disability prevents them from learning, the specialized instruction can help by using proven teaching strategies that match the disability.
+If a child’s disability prevents them from learning, the specialized instruction can use proven teaching strategies that match the disability.
 For example, a child who is struggling to learn to read may work with a reading interventionist one-on-one or in a small group.
 They will use teaching techniques that have been designed for students with reading disabilities.
 Focused therapies for speech, motor coordination, behavior, and social skills can help a child build some of these skills that they may be behind on–skills which are essential for learning.

 Schools that use public funds are required by law to give special ed services to all children who qualify, starting at age 3 and continuing through age 21.
 This means they can get services before kindergarten, and they can continue past the traditional graduation age of 18 if they need the support for longer.

 How?
 Here’s a rundown of the special education process: